The short answer

 - It doesn't act on its own — someone has to monitor the logs.

-This is the distinction that trips people up.
-CT is a smoke detector, not a lock — it tells you something happened, fast and reliably, but it doesn't stop it.
+CT is detection, not prevention.
+It's a smoke detector, not a lock — it tells you something happened, fast and reliably, but it doesn't stop it.
 That's by design, and it's why CT pairs with preventive controls like CAA.
-The deterrent value is real, though: a CA knowing every issuance is public, permanent, and attributable behaves very differently from one operating in the dark.
+The deterrent value is real, though: a CA that knows every issuance is public, permanent, and attributable behaves very differently from one operating in the dark.

 What this means for you